 - The North Spur of the Shore-to-Shore Riding/Hiking Trail

 - Forest Roads that are designated as open on the PRC State Forest Access Map (see map other side)

 - Designated equestrian trails that are a combination of fire lanes, service roads and single track trails posted and mapped as open

 Safety First!
 Please use caution when riding.
 Open roads are shared with cars, trucks (including logging trucks), snowmobiles, and mountain bikes as well as horses.

 So … how do you know where to ride?

-This information, used with the map on the other side of this document, is meant to clarify where you can legally ride in the PRC.
+This information, is meant to clarify where you can legally ride in the PRC.
 If you still have questions, feel free to stop in at the PRC Headquarters when open, or call 989-983-4101.

 For day trips from the Elk Hill Equestrian State Forest Campground, some optional loop rides are shown on the map below.
 These loops combine parts of the North Spur of the Shore-to-Shore Riding/Hiking Trail, open roads, and two sections of service roads that are posted as open for horse use.
 The approximate distance given is round- trip from Elk Hill Equestrian State Forest Campground.